base-apps/base-apps-router/README.md

   - **root** (String): Common path to source HTML files.
   - **path** (String): File path for JavaScript routes file.
   - **library** (String): Library to format routes file for.
+    - Values: default, angular

+## Libraries

+The following libraries are supported

+### default

+If no library is provided, the route configuration will be output to the global variable `BaseAppsRoutes`.

+### angular

+Use in combination with [Angular Dynamic Routing](https://github.com/base-apps/angular-dynamic-routing) to produce `ui-router` states for angular from the route configurations.
+The `BaseAppsState` service provided by the `dynamicRouting` module will be used to configure the routes.

 ## Front Matter Parameters